pjaol/TMBM/documentation/project-plan.md

 2. Complete the release packaging and notarization
 3. Conduct final testing and QA

 The project is in good shape, with the core functionality fully implemented, the project structure cleaned up, and source control properly configured.
+The app now builds as a proper macOS application bundle that can be launched independently from the terminal.
 The remaining work is focused on ensuring the app is stable, accessible, and ready for release.